Interviews of Past Byrd Fellows

 Applicants should visit the BPCRC website and contact specific members of the Byrd Center prior to submitting their application to discuss possible projects and how their proposed research might complement existing BPCRC programs which cover a wide range of disciplines.
 This fellowship is limited to research of mutual interest to both the fellow and his/her Byrd Center mentor.
 Postdoctoral awards will be for one and a half years.
 A stipend of up to $42,000.00 per year, and a research and travel allowance of $5,000 will be provided.

-Applications should be sent to the Byrd Fellowship Committee and must be received no later than Friday, March 13, 2015.
+Applications should be sent to the Byrd Fellowship Committee and must be received no later than TO BE ANNOUNCED.
 Each application must include a statement of general research interests, a description (fewer than 5 pages) of the specific research program to be conducted during the term of the fellowship, curriculum vitae, and three letters of reference.
 In addition, a letter of support from the BPCRC mentor is required.
 Reference letters and the letter of support from the BPCRC mentor should be requested by the applicant but sent directly to BPCRC.
-Fellowship appointments may start on the first day of any month between August 1, 2015 and December 31, 2015.
+Fellowship appointments may start on the first day of any month between TO BE ANNOUNCED.

 Applications should be addressed to:

 2015 Byrd Fellowship Committee

 1090 Carmack Rd

 Columbus, OH 43210-1002

 The Ohio State University is an Equal Opportunity/Affirmative Action employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled Veterans and individuals with disabilities are encouraged to apply.
 Successful completion of a background check is required for all final candidates.